mSiar/MLinfe_edge/README.md

 Description:

+This repository contains the simulation code for the paper titled: "Energy-Efficient and QoS-Aware Model Selection for DNN Inference in Edge Intelligence" Submitted to ICSOC 2025.

-This repository contains the implementation of three proposed approaches for joint model selection and instance provisioning, as described in detail in the paper:
+The simulator implements three following approaches for the proposed strategy of joint model selection and instance provisioning.

 - Energy-aware